satoshi-anonymoto/pleb-miners/immersion_cooling/README.md

 ### Does immersion cooling make sense for you?
+It depends on a number of factors -- primarily scale -- but also your own priorities and interests.

-If you are going to reuse the heat, or if noise mitigation is paramount, then yes!
-If not, it's hard to justify the costs if you are running a single S9 that you bought for $450 as the cost for even [the simplest immersion cooling setup](pleb_builds/pleb_tank.md) is $442.
-For a single 3kW ASIC ($4k-10k!) it might be easier to justify the costs.
+If you're running a single S9 that you bought for $450, the raw ROI math for an immersion setup will be tough; even [the simplest immersion cooling setup](pleb_builds/pleb_tank.md) is $442.
+However, if you're going to reuse the heat or if noise mitigation is paramount, then maybe it is worth it for you.
+Or maybe this whole immersion thing just sounds fascinating and you love to tinker.

+For a single 3kW ASIC ($4k-10k!) the math starts to change for the better.
+An important consideration is that your miners should see a longer operating lifespan if they're kept in the kind of stable, consistent temps that are possible with immersion cooling.
+The day-to-day ROI on an immersion cooling setup might not be great, but you should really think of it as buying extra weeks, months, or even years for your miners.

 ## Terminology